7.4 Roles and Responsibililites of Health Care Professionals

 • Describe how professionals in health and other fields can collaborate and integrate clinical care and public health interventions to optimize population health.

 Nurses communicate with several individuals during a typical shift.
-For example, during inpatient care, nurses may communicate with patients and their family members; pharmacists and pharmacy technicians; providers from different specialties; physical, speech, and occupational therapists; dietary aides; respiratory therapists; chaplains; social workers; case managers; nursing supervisors, charge nurses, and other staff nurses; assistive personnel; nursing students; nursing instructors; security guards; laboratory personnel; radiology and ultrasound technicians; and surgical team members.
-Providing holistic, quality, safe, and effective care means every team member taking care of patients must work collaboratively and understand the knowledge, skills, and scope of practice of the other team members.
-Table 7.4 provides examples of the roles and responsibilities of common health care team members that nurses frequently work with when providing patient care.
+For example, during inpatient care, nurses may communicate with clients and their family members; pharmacists and pharmacy technicians; providers from different specialties; physical, speech, and occupational therapists; dietary aides; respiratory therapists; chaplains; social workers; case managers; nursing supervisors, charge nurses, and other staff nurses; assistive personnel; nursing students; nursing instructors; security guards; laboratory personnel; radiology and ultrasound technicians; and surgical team members.
+Providing holistic, quality, safe, and effective care means every team member taking care of clients must work collaboratively and understand the knowledge, skills, and scope of practice of the other team members.
+Table 7.4 provides examples of the roles and responsibilities of common health care team members that nurses frequently work with when providing client care.
 To fully understand the roles and responsibilities of the multiple members of the complex health care delivery system, it is beneficial to spend time shadowing those within these roles.

-Table 7.4 Roles and Responsibilities of Members of the Health Care Team
+Table 7.4.
+Roles and Responsibilities of Members of the Health Care Team

 Member Role/Responsibilities